Homemade Ground Bologna Sandwich

 Adding a packet of red powder drink mix, strawberry or cherry flavor enhances to color of the sandwich spread.
 This is something my husband’s mother did at the hospital cafeteria she worked at.

-Can You Use Mayonnaise instead of Salad Dressing?
+Can You Use Mayonnaise Instead of Salad Dressing?

-How Long Does the Sandwich Spread Last
+How Long Does the Sandwich Spread Last?

-Ground Bologna Sandwich Spread
+Ground Bologna Spread Recipe

 Ingredients